UKPLab/gpl/README.md

 For more information, checkout our publication:
 - [GPL: Generative Pseudo Labeling for Unsupervised Domain Adaptation of Dense Retrieval](https://arxiv.org/abs/2112.07577) (NAACL 2022)

+For reproduction, please refer to this [snapshot branch](https://github.com/UKPLab/gpl/tree/reproduction-snapshot).

 ## Installation
 One can either install GPL via `pip`
 ```bash